Crash of an Avro 652 Anson I in the Sperrins Mountains: 4 killed

 Circumstances:

-The crew was engaged in a night training mission from RAF Wigtown.
-While cruising in low visibility, the twin engine aircraft hit a hill located near Caldbeck.
-A crew member was killed while four others were seriously injured.
+The crew was engaged in a night training mission out from RAF Wigtown.
+While cruising in low visibility, the twin engine airplane impacted a hill located near Caldbeck.
+A crew member was killed and four others were seriously injured.

 Crew (1st AFS):